Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 Is Los Cabos safe?
 Is Cabo San Lucas Safe?

 With the recent news and travel advisories, it is common to ask: is Los Cabos safe?
 Is Cabo San Lucas safe?
 Despite the negative media coverage, Los Cabos [including Cabo San Lucas] is safe.
-In fact, it was proudly declared as the safest city in Mexico by the concierge at Paradisus Los Cabos during my last solo trip.
+In fact, it was proudly declared the safest city in Mexico by the concierge at Paradisus Los Cabos during my last solo trip.
+There are even things to do in Cabo with kids!

 Is It Safe to Travel to Cabo San Lucas?
 Is it Safe To Travel to San Jose Del Cabo?

-For reference, the United States currently lists over 70 countries with a level 2 travel advisory.
+For perspective, the United States currently lists over 70 countries with a level 2 travel advisory.
 The extensive list includes super popular tourist destinations like Italy, Spain, Costa Rica, Belgium, and even the United Kingdom.
-We never felt unsafe during our spring break in Spain nor our spring break in Italy.
-In fact, we never thought to check for travel advisories before visiting those places.
+We never felt unsafe during our spring break in Spain or our spring break in Italy.
+In fact, we never even thought to check for travel advisories before visiting those places.
 If those places are not questioned, we should not need to ask “Is Cabo San Lucas safe?”.

 So why is Los Cabos safe?